Doxuno

 GOVERNING LAW AND VENUE

-This Agreement shall be governed by and construed in accordance with the laws of the State of Delaware, without regard to its conflict of laws principles.
-The exclusive jurisdiction and venue for any dispute arising under or relating to this Agreement shall be the state or federal courts located in New York County, New York, and each party hereby consents to personal jurisdiction in such courts.
+This Agreement shall be governed by and construed in accordance with the laws of the State of California, without regard to its conflict-of-laws principles.
+The exclusive jurisdiction and venue for any dispute arising under or relating to this Agreement (other than a claim for injunctive relief, which may be brought in any court of competent jurisdiction) shall be the state or federal courts located in Santa Clara County, California, and each party hereby consents to personal jurisdiction in such courts and waives any objection based on forum non conveniens.

 GENERAL PROVISIONS

 Entire Agreement: This Agreement constitutes the entire agreement between the parties with respect to its subject matter and supersedes all prior understandings and agreements.
 Amendment: No amendment shall be valid unless in writing and signed by both parties.
-Severability: If any provision is found unenforceable, the remaining provisions shall remain in full force and effect.
+Severability: If any provision is found unenforceable, the remaining provisions shall remain in full force and effect, and the unenforceable provision shall be modified to the minimum extent necessary to make it valid.
 Waiver: Failure to enforce any provision shall not constitute a waiver of future enforcement rights.
 Counterparts: This Agreement may be executed in counterparts, including electronic counterparts, each of which shall be deemed an original.
+No Implied License: No license to any intellectual property is granted by this Agreement, whether by implication, estoppel, or otherwise.

 IN WITNESS WHEREOF, the parties have executed this Agreement as of the date indicated.